MicrosoftDocs/dataexplorer-docs/data-explorer/fluent-bit.md

 ## Query your logs in Azure Data Explorer

-Once the configuration is complete, your logs are sent to your Azure Data Explorer table.
+Once the configuration is complete, logs should arrive in your Azure Data Explorer table.

-1. To verify that logs have been ingested into the table, run the following query:
+1. To verify that logs have been ingested, run the following query:

     ```Kusto
     FluentBitLogs